Meet Judi

-Judi Johnson began her career as a teacher.
-After many years spent helping children build critical life skills, she realized her passion extended far beyond the walls of her classroom.
 After starting her own family, she shifted her focus from traditional education to executive function coaching and cognitive training, where she effectively helps children and adults develop skills and use tools that help them feel better, manage their emotions and maximize time and productivity.

-For Judi, empowering kids, parents and other adults and helping them realize their true potential is her calling.
 As an executive function coach, she helps clients understand how the brain works, while teaching them the skills and strategies to help them overcome obstacles they face every day.
-From challenges at school and in the workplace to those within the home, Judi has extensive knowledge and training, as well as an impressive tool kit to help:

 • reduce stress